airbnb/lottie-web/README.md

 **lottie.inBrowser()** -- true if the library is being run in a browser<br />
 **lottie.resize()** -- Resizes all animation instances<br />

+### Other ways of manipulating the instance

+**lottie.loop = false** -- will change loop attribute to false on a looping animation after it has been created, and affect the animation in real time.
+See the lottie object to see the other attributes that can be altered after instance creation.

 ## Events
 - onComplete
 - onLoopComplete